 Many who suffered from a past characterized by an eating disorder (or mental illness in general) find it much more comfortable to run away from or numb out the taxing thoughts rather than fighting to create new pathways of thinking.

-Find Your Inner Strength And Share Your Truth
+Find Your Inner Strength And Share Your Truth with a Healthy Pride

 I myself always felt especially insecure about my breasts, my bottom and my thighs, even for a long time after I “overcame” anorexia because they are cluttered with stretchmarks.
 The urge to keep my experiences a secret was omnipresent for several years so I hid my body.
 Again.